 signed this day of 20

 Participant signature Print

 Witness signature

 Address

 City Postal Code

-PARENT CONSENT (IF PARTICIPANT IS UNDER THE AGE OF 19)
+PARENT CONSENT ( IF PARTICIPANT IS UNDER THE AC E OF 19)

-understand the nature of the risks posed by the volucian apabilities and believe the minor to be qualified to discharge and covenant not to sue the Wells of Hop and understand the above terns and conditions.
-Further I unteer program and the minor's experience and participate in the volunteer program.
-I hereby release, e / Niagara Warehouse of Hope their directors, officers, ads, losses or damages that have been addressed by the
+understand the nature of the risks pose capabilities and believe the minor to be discharge and covenant not to sue the V have read and understand the above terns and conditions.
+Further I d by the volunteer program and the minor's experience and qualified to participate in the volunteer program.
+I hereby release, Vells of Hope / Niagara Warehouse of Hope their directors, officers, aims, demands, losses or damages that have been addressed by the

 Name of Parent/Guardian

 Address:

 Phone

 Dated

 Signature Print